YellowMinionPlannet/Notes/Book_Professional_Javascript_for_Web_Developers/Chapter8.md

 ### Merging Objects

 Object.assign() will merge object to destination object from src objects.
-When property with `src.propertyIsEnumerable(), src.hasOwnProperty()` returns true, Object.assign will execute accessor property's get function on src and set function on destination.
+When property with `src.propertyIsEnumerable() && src.hasOwnProperty()` returns true, and when the property is accessor property, Object.assign will execute accessor property's get function on src and set function on destination.
 And merge data property from src to destination as well.

 ```js
 dest = {